 Fife gig for punk legend Fay Fife with her new band the Countess of Fife

+Music legend Fay Fife brings her band the Countess Of Fife to Kirkcaldy for weekend gig

 and live on Freeview channel 276

-Fay Fife is arguably one of , who play the Kings Theatre in Kirkcaldy on Saturday (June 22).
+Fay Fife is at the Kings Theatre in Kirkcaldy on Saturday (June 22).
 Ticket details from www.kingstheatrekirkcaldy.com/

 It promises to be a first class night of live music with the band sounding better than ever.
 Their sound is a glorious fusion of country, punk, and rock, and the music self-penned songs which more than pack a punch.
 Imagine a glorious rockabilly sound with a hint of The Cramps …